List of Bewitched characters: Serena

-Serena (Elizabeth Montgomery) is Samantha's cousin on Maurice's side.
-Serena is egocentric and looks like Samantha (except for a tattoo under her left eye.
-The tattoo changes from one episode to another, often referencing the theme of the episode).
-Also played by Montgomery, Serena is credited as "Pandora Spocks" (a spin on the phrase "Pandora's box") in many of her appearances from 1969 to 1971.
+Serena (Elizabeth Montgomery, although credited as "Pandora Spocks," Montgomery's spin on the phrase "Pandora's box," in many of her appearances from 1969 to 1971) is Samantha's cousin on Maurice's side.
 Serena is first seen in episode, #54, "And Then There Were Three".

+Serena looks like Samantha, with a few notable exceptions.
+She has raven-black cropped hair, sports a tattoo under her left eye which changes from one episode to another, often referencing the episode theme, and wears mod mini-skirts.

-Serena is the antithesis of Samantha, in most episodes sporting a beauty mark on her cheek, raven-black cropped hair and mod mini-skirts.
-Ever mischievous, irresponsible, and somewhat bawdy, Serena often flirts with Larry Tate (calling the white-haired Tate "Cotton-Top") just for sport.
-She occasionally dates mortals, and has been known to flirt with Darrin, while pretending to be Samantha.
+Serena's personality is, however, the antithesis of Samantha's.
+Egocentric, ever mischievous, irresponsible, and somewhat bawdy, she often flirts with Larry Tate (calling the white-haired Tate "Cotton-Top") just for sport.
+She occasionally dates mortals and has been known to flirt with Darrin while pretending to be Samantha.
 Despite her conduct and frequent co-plotting with Endora, Serena has been known to assist Samantha and Darrin, although she finds them "both a bit square".

 Uncle Arthur

-Uncle Arthur (Paul Lynde), Endora's prank-loving brother, makes several appearances.
-Despite many practical jokes at Darrin's expense, Uncle Arthur has a less antagonistic relationship with him than Endora.
+Uncle Arthur (Paul Lynde), Endora's prank-loving, joke and pun telling brother, makes several appearances.
+Despite many practical jokes at Darrin's expense, Uncle Arthur has a less antagonistic relationship with him than Endora does.
 In one episode, both Serena and Uncle Arthur go head-to-head with the Witches Council to support the Stephenses' union, only to have their own powers suspended.
 Samantha is clearly very fond of her uncle, and vice versa.